MohsenAlyafei/nArabicWords/README.md

 While Arabic grammar rules for pronouncing and writing numbers may be difficult to remember; they are nevertheless consistent and precise for hundreds of years; with only very minor modern variances.

-The purpose was therefore to produce a **standalone javascript utility function** that includes the ability to correctly produce and handle the following:
+The purpose was therefore to produce a **standalone javascript utility function** that provides the ability to correctly produce and handle the following:

 - Grammatically correct Arabic text for integer numbers from 0 up to 10^21 and more.
-- Gender-Sensitive Subjects (Masculine and Feminine).
+- Gender-Sensitive Subjects (Masculine and Feminine (مذكر ومؤنث)).
 - Nominative, Accusative, and Genitive Arabic grammar cases (رفع، جر، ونصب).
 - Correct positioning of subject names for ones and twos.
 - The facility to include the subject name to be counted in the output text; correctly positioned for the appropriate number.
-- Address and cover the different forms and standards of writing numbers in words as used in the different Arabic speaking countries.
+- Address and cover the different forms and standards of writing numbers in words as used in the different Arabic-speaking countries.
 - Be self-contained and not rely on any external dependencies (other libraries).
 - Use Vanilla JavaScript code only (ES6).
 - Be sufficiently short and simple so that it can (if needed) be simply copied and pasted in one's own code for immediate use.